 The turning point came when I was given a safe space to talk about my trauma.
 When instead of dismissal I was listened to.
 It wasn’t in a therapists office, but in a room of women where our birth stories mattered.
 For the first time empathy and love was held out to me, nothing more.
 This was for me what I needed most.
 I then saw a therapist that had been through trauma herself and knew it intimately.
 No worksheets were offered, no quick cures were promised, instead I was given my voice, in a quiet room where I could speak from my heart, cry and lament the pain that I had held for so long.

-While this could be done with the help of others, ultimately came from within me.
-Others could guide me, support me and give me the space I needed, but the rest came from changing how I felt, and dealt, with my trauma.
+While this could be done with the help of others, ultimately it came from within me.
+Others could guide me, support me and give me the space I needed, but the rest came from changing how I felt, and dealt with my trauma.

 There was no magic cure, no secret way to fix me.
-Instead I needed to see that I while I was changed, I was still me.
+Instead I needed to see that while I was changed, I was still me.
 Healing came from accepting the changes, and growing from them.
 Healing came from knowing I wasn’t defective but hurt, a victim that needed time to recover.
-Healing also came from instead of trying to fix what I saw was a defective me, to being kind to myself and letting go of what I felt I should be doing, to seeing what I was doing, and how far I had come in my journey.
+Healing also came from instead of trying to fix what I saw was a defect in me.
+That instead I needed to be kind to myself and let go of what I felt I should be doing, to seeing what I was doing, and how far I had come in my journey.

 Healing is possible, it is deep within you.
 Find your seed of hope, grow and nurture it.
 Let others, guide and support you.
 Yet most of all believe, believe that you can do this.
 Healing is your journey.
 Everyday rejoice at how far you have come.